gke/uavp-mods/_README_IDG300_GYROS.txt

 For the revision associated with this README:

-The IDG300 roll gyro has the opposite sense to the ADXRS gyros.
-Recheck your PID coefficient signs.
+The IDG300 roll gyre has the opposite sign to the ADXRS gyros.

+CHECK YOUR PID COEFFICIENT SIGNS.

 Greg Egan May 2009